Xecute0101/Cryptonote-V3.0-Draft/README.md

 # CryptoNote-V3.0-Draft

-What will be suggestede in this paper will be
+What will be suggested in this paper will be

 A. Node Optimization
 B. Smart Wallet Function